bauhausformandfunctionlab/bauhausformandfunctionlab.github.io/index.md

 [Production Files: 3DVerkstan Visor](https://github.com/bauhausformandfunctionlab/covid19/tree/master/3DVerkstanVisor){:target="_blank" rel="noopener"}
 <br /><br />
 ### Prusa RC1/2/3 Visor
 This [visor](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc3){:target="_blank" rel="noopener"} consists of two 3D-printed frame components and a lasercut PETG shield.
-While this robust design has a preliminary approval for medical use in the Czech Republic, it is more resource intensive to produce, requiring roughly three hours print time (Prusa Mk3, 0.4mm) and ~60 grams of PETG filament per unit.
-Production stacking has been demonstrated to work with this design.
+While this robust design has a preliminary approval for medical use in the Czech Republic, it is more resource intensive to produce, requiring roughly three hours print time (Prusa Mk3, 0.4mm Nozzle) and ~60 grams of PETG filament per unit.
+Production stacking has been demonstrated to work with this design, reducing the need for manual intervention.

 {% include slider.html selector="pv_slider" %}
 <br />